nais/doc/docs/security/auth/maskinporten.md

 Maskinporten is a service that offers a simple API security model based on the OAuth2 protocol, and the use of JWT bearer grants.
 A Concept inspired by [Google's System Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).

-The NAIS platform provides support for simple declarative provisioning of an Maskinporten client that your application may use to integrate with Maskinporten.
+The NAIS platform provides support for simple declarative provisioning of a Maskinporten client that your application may use to integrate with Maskinporten.

-An Maskinporten client allows your application to leverage Maskinporten for authentication and authorization when performing service-to-service requests to external agencies.
+A Maskinporten client allows your application to leverage Maskinporten for authentication and authorization when performing service-to-service requests to external agencies.
 To achieve this, your application must implement [JWT grants](https://difi.github.io/felleslosninger/maskinporten_protocol_token.html).

 ## Configuration